alekseykulikov/backbone-offline/README.md

 @storage = new Offline.Storage('dreams', this)
 ````

+If you prefer amd style, you can use [backbone-offline-requirejs-template](https://github.com/maxfi/backbone-offline-requirejs-template).

 Now your collection will save and process data to localStorage.
 First param is a name of storage, second is a link to collection.
 This code does not break behavior of other collections.
 When a collection has no `@storage` attribute, commands will be delegated to `Backbone.sync`.
 Example of modified collection:

 ````